 - Shale protection: When weight is not needed, small amounts of chloride salts such as KCl or a generic salt brine can be added to the water.
 Fresh water itself causes the clay within shales to swell, which damages wellbores and impedes flow within the completion.
 Studies on the reservoir rock samples must be done to determine the concentration of brine needed to prevent swelling damage.

 - Low cost: Salt and KCl are some of the lowest cost well control fluids.
-When more weight is needed then these salts can provide CaCl can be used at a slightly higher cost.
-In general, the higher the weight range for the brine material the greater the cost.
+When more weight is needed then these salts can provide CaCl and can be used at a slightly higher cost.
+In general, the higher the weight range for the brine material, the greater the cost.

 - Low Viscosity: Brines increase the viscosity of water slightly, but not nearly as much as a drilling mud system would.

 As we mentioned earlier, each brine has a range of densities in which it is able to weight up the water.
-If you were to try to force more salts into the water to gain even more weight beyond the possible range then the brine solution would not become heavier, it would become supersaturated.
-When the brine becomes supersaturated then solids will begin falling out of solution to maintain balance.
+If you were to try to force more salts into the water to gain even more weight beyond the possible range, then the brine solution would not become heavier, it would become supersaturated.
+When the brine becomes supersaturated, solids will begin falling out of solution to maintain balance.

 Possible brine weighting regions: